hrbtk/nautilus-open-in-zed/README.md

-# Open Directory in Zed (*WIP*)
+# Open File/Directory in Zed

 Inspired by https://github.com/SimBoi/nautilus-open-in-vscode

-An extension for Nautilus, adds a menu item to the right-click directory/background to open folder in Zed.
+An extension for Nautilus, adds a menu item to the right-click directory/background to open file/folder in Zed.
 Also works for bulk opening files.

 ## 🚀 Installation